sudha-jaiswal/localrepo/README.md

-# This is my localrepo
+# This is my Localrepo
+This a new repo which i can add in github through the vs to github